StanfordSpezi/SpeziLLM/Sources/SpeziLLMOpenAI/SpeziLLMOpenAI.docc/FunctionCalling.md

 ### Example

-A full code example of using a ``LLMFunction`` with the ``LLMOpenAI`` can be found below.
+A full code example of using a ``LLMFunction`` using the ``LLMOpenAISchema`` (configuration of the LLM) can be found below.
-As LLMs cannot access real time information, the ``LLMOpenAI`` model is provided with a weather ``LLMFunction``, enabling the LLM to fetch up-to-date weather information for a specific location.
+As LLMs cannot access real time information, the OpenAI model is provided with a weather ``LLMFunction``, enabling the LLM to fetch up-to-date weather information for a specific location.

 ```swift
 // The defined `LLMFunction` made available to the OpenAI LLM